-9.1 Banks/NBFCs should set up internal control systems to combat frauds and actively participate in fraud prevention committees/ task forces which formulate laws to prevent frauds and take proactive fraud control and enforcement measures.

-9.2 With a view to reducing the instances of misuse of lost/stolen cards, it is recommended to banks/NBFCs that they may consider issuing (i) cards with photographs of the cardholder (ii) cards with PIN and (iii) signature laminated cards or any other advanced methods that may evolve from time to time.

-9.3 In terms of instructions contained in the circular RBI/DPSS.No.1501/02.14.003/2008-09 dated February 18, 2009 issued by Department of Payment and Settlement Systems, Reserve Bank of India on security issues and risk mitigation measures relating to online card transactions using

-Credit/Debit cards, banks were advised to put in place with effect from August 01, 2009
+- 9.1 Banks/NBFCs should set up internal control systems to combat frauds and actively participate in fraud prevention committees/ task forces which formulate laws to prevent frauds and take proactive fraud control and enforcement measures. - 9.2 With a view to reducing the instances of misuse of lost/stolen cards, it is recommended to banks/NBFCs that they may consider issuing (i) cards with photographs of the cardholder (ii) cards with PIN and (iii) signature laminated cards or any other advanced methods that may evolve from time to time. - 9.3 In terms of instructions contained in the circular RBI/DPSS.No.1501/02.14.003/2008-09 dated February 18, 2009 issued by Department of Payment and Settlement Systems, Reserve Bank of India on security issues and risk mitigation measures relating to online card transactions using Credit/Debit cards, banks were advised to put in place with effect from August 01, 2009.

-- i.
-A system of providing for additional authentication/ validation based on information not visible on the cards for all on-line card not present transactions except IVR transactions. - ii.
-A system of "Online Alerts" to the cardholder for all 'card not present' transactions of the value of Rs.5,000/- and above
+- A system of providing for additional authentication/ validation based on information not visible on the cards for all on-line card not present transactions except IVR transactions. - Banks were advised vide circular number RBI/DPSS No.2303/02.14.003/2009-2010 dated April 23, 2010 that the requirement of additional authentication/validation to all card not present transactions was extended to IVR transactions also with effect from January 01, 2011.
+In terms of circular DPSS.CO.No.
+1503/02.14.003/2010-11 dated December 31, 2010 banks were permitted to run a parallel run of the new arrangement for a period of one month upto January 31, 2011.
+However, after January 31, 2011 no IVR transaction shall be permitted unless such transactions comply with the additional factor authentication requirement. - ii.
+A system of "Online Alerts" to the cardholder for all 'card not present' transactions of the value of Rs.5,000/- and above.

-Banks have also been advised vide our circular number RBI/DPSS No.2303/02.14.003/2009-2010 dated April 23, 2010 that the requirement of additional authentication/ validation to all card not present transactions has been extended to IVR transactions also.
-Accordingly, banks have been advised to implement the contents of the circular with effect from January 01, 2011.

-9.4 Banks are advised to block a lost card immediately on being informed by the customer and formalities, if any, including lodging of FIR can follow within a reasonable period.

-9.5 Banks may consider introducing, at the option of the customers, an insurance cover to take care of the liabilities arising out of lost cards.
+In terms of circular no. DPSS.CO.PD.2224/02.14.003/2010-11 dated March 29, 2011 banks have been advised to take steps to put in place a system of online alerts for all types of transactions irrespective of the amount, involving usage of cards at various channels.
+The measures were to be implemented latest by June 30, 2011. - 9.4 Banks are advised to block a lost card immediately on being informed by the customer and formalities, if any, including lodging of FIR can follow within a reasonable period. - 9.5 Banks may consider introducing, at the option of the customers, an insurance cover to take care of the liabilities arising out of lost cards.
 In other words, only those cardholders who are ready to bear the cost of the premium should be provided an appropriate insurance cover in respect of lost cards.